All Episodes

 Ali was drafted because he was eligible for the draft.

-But if you look back at that at that era, for heaven's sakes, Bill Clinton didn't serve.
+But if you look back at that, at that era, for heaven's sakes, Bill Clinton didn't serve.

 There are a lot of people then that I think you have to hold the same judgment of.

-Thank you for the call, uh, Tom.
+Thank you for the call, Tom.

-Let's go to Veldasta, Georgia, and Joe.
+Let's go to Valdosta, Georgia.

 Yes, sir.